ibm-apiconnect/pot/labs/lab5.md

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab5/fin_api_info.png)

+1. API Connect will generate a new OpenAPI definition file for the `financing` API and automatically load the API editor screen.
+Notice that the API does not contain any paths or data definitions.
+We will be adding these in the following steps.

 {% comment %}
 1. Add the new financing API to an existing product.
 Click on the "more" elipse (...) at the right of the screen.
 Choose `Add to existing products` from the menu.